‘7 Little Johnstons’ News: Season 2 Set To Begin Airing On TLC At Last, What’s The Scoop?

 Why has 7 Little Johnstons been away from TLC for so long?
 Unfortunately, due to a legal dispute between the network and the production company, the Johnston family reality television show was essentially being held hostage along with several other fan-favorites including Dr. Jennifer Arnold and Bill Klein’s series The Little Couple.
 Accusations have flown and lawsuits have been filed, and while much of the drama has yet to be resolved, this TLC series has been able to break away from the contentious battle.

 As Deadline has detailed, a bitter war developed between Discovery Communications, which owns TLC, and LMNO Entertainment, the company that produced 7 Little Johnstons, The Little Couple, Unusual Suspects, Killer Confessions, and a handful of other shows.
-The battle has been a juicy and twisted one that involved an accountant who was embezzling from LMNO, and FBI investigation, and accusations from the production company that Discovery took advantage of their situation to steal away their popular shows.
+The battle has been a juicy and twisted one that involved an accountant who was embezzling from LMNO, an FBI investigation, and accusations from the production company that Discovery took advantage of their situation to steal away their popular shows.

 Due to this legal battle between Discovery and LMNO, fans have been on hold for quite some time now when it comes to TLC’s 7 Little Johnstons, Little Couple, and the other shows.
 A judge ruled back in December that LMNO had to turn over the Season 2 episodes of 7 Little Johnstons to Discovery, but the production company tried to fight back against the decision.
 Discovery had paid LMNO $2 million for the new episodes before terminating their contract and the judge determined that they were entitled to the material, despite the objections from LMNO.